salaboy/platforms-on-k8s/chapter-2/README.md

 Helm Charts can be published to Helm Chart repositories or also, since Helm 3.7 as OCI containers to container registries.

-Check the pre-requisites for all the tutorials [here](../chapter-1/README.md#pre-requisites-for-the-other-chapters)

 Thanks to the fantastic cloud-native community, you can read these tutorials in the following languages:
 - [Chinese `zh-cn`](README.zh-cn.md) :cn:

 ## Creating a local cluster with Kubernetes KinD

+> [!Important]
+> Make sure you have the pre-requisites for all the tutorials.
+You can find them [here](../chapter-1/README.md#pre-requisites-for-the-tutorials).

 Create a KinD Cluster with three worker nodes and 1 Control Plane.